DEFRA/apas-docs/docs/calculator/latest/en/pages/5-results.md

 Use the 'Scenario' dropdown to select the scenario you want to view results for.

 Use the 'Result' dropdown to select the type of result you want to see:
-- 'Scenario contribution' (SC) shows the calculation results for the selected scenario on its own - this type of result is available for all scenario types.
+- 'Scenario contribution' (SC) shows the calculation results for the selected scenario on its own - this type of result is available for all scenario types
 - 'Process contribution' (PC) allows you to visualise the pollutant contribution associated with your plan or project, as a standalone or in-isolation assessment - it is calculated as:

   > PC = (project scenario results) – (reference scenario results) – (off-site reduction results)

   If there is no Reference scenario or off-site reduction scenario included in the calculation, then the process contribution is simply equal to the scenario contribution.
 This type of result is only available for Project-type scenarios.

-- 'In combination' (IC) shows the total of the process contribution and any in-combination scenarios added.
+- 'In combination' (IC) shows the total of the process contribution and any in-combination scenarios added
-- 'Archive contribution' shows the contribution only from the archive scenarios added.
+- 'Archive contribution' shows the contribution only from the archive scenarios added

 Use 'Pollutant' to select whether to view results for oxides of nitrogen (NO<sub>x</sub>) concentration, ammonia (NH<sub>3</sub>) concentration or nitrogen deposition.